What is Social Commerce? Instagram for Social Selling

 Social trade offers an instant focus group.

 Your catalogue of goods is out there for consumers to review and discuss together.
-No crystal ball needed: your customers can tell you what they like or don’t like.
+No crystal ball is needed: your customers can tell you what they like or don’t like.

 Allowing your customers to weigh in and vote on product development and inventory decisions while they’re there?
 (How do we feel about my glow-in-the-dark wolf backpack design?
 Anybody?
 Hello, huh?)